peterchettiar/DEngZoomCamp_2025/Week_1_basics_n_setup/README.md

 jupyter nbconvert --to=script upload-data.ipynb
 ```

 Clean up the script by removing everything we don't need.
-We will also rename it to `ingest_data.py` and add a few modifications:
+We will also rename it to `ingest_data.py` (run command ` mv upload-data.py ingest_data.py`) and add a few modifications:

 - We will use [argparse](https://docs.python.org/3/library/argparse.html) to handle the following command line arguments:
   - Username